dxos-deprecated/feed-store/README.md

 Creates a ReadableStream from the loaded feeds.

 - `options: Object`: Default options for each feed.createReadStream(options).
 Optional.
+  - `feedStoreInfo: Boolean`: Enables streaming objects with additional feed information:
+    - `data: Buffer`: The original chunk of the block data.
+    - `seq: Number`: Sequence number of the read block.
+    - `key: Buffer`: Key of the read feed.
+    - `path: String`: FeedStore path of the read feed.
+    - `metadata: Object`: FeedStore metadata of the read feed.
 - `callback: descriptor => (Object|undefined)`: Filter function to return options for each feed.createReadStream().
 Returns `undefined` will ignore the feed.
 Optional.
 - `descriptor: FeedDescriptor`